minitz/minitz/README.md

   Note that as stated in section 4, overlap regions tend to be "sloppy" to save space.
 Earlier polygons (ie, those higher up the list) have priority.
+  Note also that if you don't have a PHP interpreter, you can download the supplied Timezones.kml database and open it directly, however you will still need PHP to convert it back into C data should you wish to do so later.

   If you need to add any polygons, make sure they are in the right order as per the explanation above and also make sure the description is set